ferid60433/hchc/README.md

-# hchc is designed to server at a legal court
+# hchc is designed to serve at a legal court